ubccpsc/classportal_deprecated/sampleData/README.md

 # Deliverables Schema

 The ```id``` can be assumed to be unique; if it is already known to the Portal, the deliverable record should be updated (any field can change).
 This schema is not fixed, if you want to change ```isOpen``` to a date (or ```openDate/closeDate```) that would be fine too.

- config.json

- register new oauth application on github (https://github.com/settings/applications/). set the callback to be <server>/postlogin Set clientid and client secret in config.json with these

-update frontend/modules/login_page/GithubButton.js  with the clientid and postlogin url